Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices were up 0.2 percent over the past 2 months, up 3.7 percent from a year ago.
+Area prices were up 0.8 percent over the two months, up 2.4 percent over the year

-Prices in the Washington-Arlington-Alexandria area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), advanced 0.2 percent over the 2 months ending in July 2024, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the July increase was mostly due to a 1.5-percent rise in the food index, in large part due to rising grocery prices.
-For the same period, the all items less food and energy index and the energy index rose, up 0.1 percent and 0.3 percent, respectively.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the Washington-Arlington-Alexandria area advanced 0.8 percent for the two months ending in March 2025, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Alexandra Hall Bovee noted that the all items less food and energy index increased 0.8 percent.
+Prices for food rose 0.7 percent while the energy index ticked down 0.1 percent.
 (Data in this report are not seasonally adjusted.
 Accordingly, bi-monthly changes may reflect seasonal influences.)

 Food